 Alone together, Offred gets closer and closer with Commander Waterford.
 Perhaps too close.
 It’s a dangerous game, even if it’s a part of a plan she’s enacting over the course of time.
 He feels wildly unpredictable.
 He asks for a kiss, which she grants him.
 Later she scrubs her mouth raw with a toothbrush to get the taste out.

-Aunt Lydia (Ann Dowd) has the handmaids out, well behaved, going to a dinner.
+Aunt Lydia (Ann Dowd) has the handmaids out going to a dinner.
 They even get to sit at tables like normal people.
-Present and enforcing strict dress code, Serena requires “the damaged ones” removed.
-But Lydia says they are serving the Lord, therefore it’s worthy of honour.
+Present and enforcing strict dress code, Serena wants “the damaged ones” removed.
+Lydia says they are serving the Lord, therefore it’s worthy of honour.
 To Mrs. Waterford they’re “bruised apples” and nothing more.

 More flashbacks take us to before Gilead rose, as America fell.
 Serena slowly sees her privileges erode.
 Once a writer of books, she was on her way to never being allowed to read one again, being pushed out of the bureaucracy of the coming changes.
 Fred actually starts coming off as a guy who didn’t realise what would happen when he started out.
 As if he was one of those bible thumping Republicans who began hard on terrorism, letting civil rights erode, then watched as it all spun out of control.
 But no matter.
 Somewhere along the way he wholly accepted the state of things.